TheThreatner/BaddieRatingSystem/README.md

 ## 🧠 Core Concept

 This system is not a porn rating tool — it's a framework for identifying real 10/10s based on disciplined scoring.
 Using 10 factors, each scored 0–1, the system defines tiers from "Regular" to "God Tier".
+The base pdf which is used to design this is provided too named as "RATING SYSTEM.pdf" in this repository.
+You can also use this link to visit it : https://github.com/TheThreatner/BaddieRatingSystem/blob/main/RATING%20SYSTEM.pdf

 ### 🔟 Factors:
 - Facial Structure